petuum/pirlib/docs/README.rst

    $ mkdir examples/wiki_parser/outputs
    $ bash examples/wiki_parser/run_full_pipeline.sh

-The outputs would appear in the outputs/ directory and the Workflow execution can be viewed from the br
+The outputs would appear in the outputs/ directory and the Workflow execution can be viewed from the browser.

 TODOs
 -----